over-light/Rust-Full-Stack/README.md

 You can make an issue if you want him to spend time to make more examples to help other Rust developers.

-I like to challenge with a new technology and share code, but, currently spend less time with Rust to get a developer job.
+I like to challenge with a new technology and share code.

-**You can invite me to work with you so that he can work with better conditio to help Rust developer community.**

-You can also help him to have better equipment and better internet connection with [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HLNVQJ2L2YYZU).
+You can also help me to have better equipment and better internet connection with [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HLNVQJ2L2YYZU).

 ## Start